What is net metering and how does it work?

 So, if you produce 5 kWh of excess solar power during the day, you will have 5 kWh worth of net metering credits.
 The credits will be used at night, when your home is using electricity but your solar panels aren’t producing any.

 Not only do your solar panels produce more electricity during the afternoon, they produce more electricity in the summer, too.
 Luckily, with net metering, all of that excess summer production can help offset your future electricity bills in the winter months!

 In other words, you don’t have to pay for all of the electricity you use from the gird, because your net metering credits will cancel out your future grid usage!

 Utility bill savings

 The biggest benefit of net metering to solar homeowners is the utility bill savings, as net metering can greatly reduce your monthly power bills.
-In fact, you can bring your electric bill down to zero if your system is designed to offset all of your electric usage.
+If your solar panel system is sized correctly, you can potentially wipe out all of your energy use costs.

 This results in tens of thousands of dollars in savings over the life of your system.
 For example, if your monthly electricity bill was $100, and your solar panels covered all of your electricity usage, you could save $1,200 in just one year!